 Journal of Liberty and International Affairs is determined to publish original work of value to the academic community in the best possible form and to the highest possible standards.
 We expect similar standards from our reviewers and authors.
 Honesty, originality, and fair dealing on the part of authors, and fairness, objectivity, and confidentiality on the part of editors and reviewers are among the critical values that enable us to achieve our aim.
-The journal fully accepts and behaves in accordance with the Core Practices established by the Committee on Publication Ethics (COPE) and available free of charge on its website.
+The journal fully accepts and behaves in accordance with the Core Practices established by the Committee on Publication Ethics (COPE) and is available free of charge on its website.
 For all parties involved in the act of publishing (the author, the journal editors, the reviewers, and the publisher) it is necessary to agree upon standards of expected ethical behavior.
-The ethics statements for Journal of Liberty and International Affairs are based on COPE Best Practice Guidelines for Journal Editors.
+The ethics statements for the Journal of Liberty and International Affairs are based on COPE Best Practice Guidelines for Journal Editors.

 The editor of a peer-reviewed journal is responsible for deciding which articles submitted to the journal should be published, and, moreover, is accountable for everything published in the journal.
 In making these decisions, the editor may be guided by the policies of the journal’s editorial board as well as by legal requirements regarding libel, copyright infringement, and plagiarism.
 The editor may confer with other editors or reviewers when making publication decisions.
 The editor should maintain the integrity of the academic record, preclude business needs from compromising intellectual and ethical standards, and always be willing to publish corrections, clarifications, retractions, and apologies when needed.